 What are the Top 10 things to see in Lyon?

-On this article I have listed 10 sites which alone are enough to justify a trip to Lyon.
+In this article, I have listed 10 sites which alone are enough to justify a trip to Lyon.
 In doing so, I have collected info based on my own visits.
 There are so many things to see in Lyon that this list is by no means exhaustive!

 Where to stay in Lyon?

 You can choose from a great range of accommodation in Lyon, from hotels to B&B and campings!
-My recommendation is to book your accommodation near the city-centre.
-Although it’s a more pricey option, you’ll save time on transportation and can access most of the 10 things to see in walking distance.
+My recommendation is to book your accommodation near the city centre.
+Although it’s a more pricey option, you’ll save time on transportation and can access most of the 10 things to see within walking distance.

 To book your accommodation in Lyon, click on this affiliate link which will redirect you to our partner booking.com… or use the interactive map below: